Last updated 19 April 2022

 How Likely Is a Biological Attack to Happen?

 Expert opinions differ on the plausibility of a biological attack.
-The U.S. Office of the Director of National Intelligence and the National Intelligence Council stated in 2008 that bioterrorism is a more likely threat than nuclear terrorism.
-That same year, U.S. Director of National Intelligence Mike McConnell revealed that of all weapons of mass destruction, biological weapons were his personal greatest worry (McConnell, 2008).
+The U.S. Office of the Director of National Intelligence and the National Intelligence Council stated in 2008 that bio-terrorism is more likely than nuclear terrorism.
+That same year, U.S. Director of National Intelligence Mike McConnell revealed that, of all weapons of mass destruction, biological weapons were his personal greatest worry (McConnell, 2008).
 Other defense experts and scientists insist that the possibility of any attack, especially a large-scale one, is small, given the immense challenges to cultivating, weaponizing, and deploying biological agents.
 For example, the technical difficulties in aerosolizing a disease agent and dispersing it accurately and widely while maintaining its virulence are immense.
-Regardless, most biosecurity experts acknowledge that the potential of an attack should not be ignored.
+Regardless, most bio-security experts acknowledge that the potential of an attack should not be ignored.
 Moreover, preparations for a biological attack will likely benefit the response to other kinds of public health emergencies.

-Biological Weapons Biological weapons are not just a 21st century concern: humans have used infectious agents in conflicts for hundreds of years.
+Biological weapons are not just a 21st century concern: humans have used infectious agents in conflicts for hundreds of years.
 Below are a few examples.

 - In a 1336 attempt to infect besieged city dwellers, Mongol attackers in what is now the Ukraine used catapults to hurl the bodies of bubonic plague victims over the city walls of Caffa.